ting11222001/Solving-Real-World-Business-Questions/README.md

 * Plot charts using pandas DataFrame method

 ## Notes for files
-* sales_all.py: main codes which was used in anaconda environment.
+* sales_all.py: main codes which were used in anaconda environment.